Undo, Redo shortcut keys for MAC & Windows and other foremost needed Functions:

 There is a list of essential Excel Shortcuts which will help you get in your Comfort Zone.
 If you spend a lot of time in Excel then you must know about these Easy Excel Shortcuts.
 The Undo Shortcut in Excel is the must-have and the handiest shortcut that people Should learn.

-Even though these are the basic Shortcuts, But I’m still writing these for the Beginners to have a clear understanding.
+Even though these are the basic Shortcuts, I’m still writing these for Beginners to have a clear understanding.

 So, here we have the Undo, redo, and other shortcut key functions.

 Look at the following functions.
-These are not displayed as buttons in the toolbar of the text editor, whereas you can use these keyboard shortcuts for a copy with the use of the shortcut key combinations.
-Learn about the Keyboard Shortcuts in Word and Keyboard Shortcuts in Excel.
+These are not displayed as buttons in the toolbar of the text editor.
+Whereas, you can use these keyboard shortcuts for a copy.
+Learn about the Keyboard Shortcuts in Word & Keyboard Shortcuts in Excel.

 What are the keyboard shortcut keys for undo?

-The list given below guides about the list of Keyboard Shortcuts i.e. the Undo Shortcut keys that will help you know how you can undo on different operating systems.
+The list given below guides about the list of Keyboard Shortcuts.
+Which is Undo Shortcut keys, that will help you know how you can undo on different operating systems?
 Let us see for PC Desktop, Laptop and the copy shortcut for mac

 - The Undo Shortcut Key in Excel or the shortcut key in Word for PC desktop and laptop = Ctrl+Z